bonomani/devmon/docs/TEMPLATES.md

 - .../devmon/templates/cisco-2950/cpu/exceptions
 - .../devmon/templates/cisco-2950/cpu/message

-Note that all of these files except for the message file can contain comments.
-Any line that starts with a pound symbol (#) is treated as a comment by Devmon, and ignored.
+Except for the message file, all these files can have comments.
+Any line starting with "#" is ignored.

-Now we'll go over each of these files in detail...

 ## The 'oids' file